-Temporary blindness is also possible but less common.
+Temporary vision loss is also possible but less common.

-The symptoms of optic neuritis tend to come in flares, getting worse for a short time before beginning to get better.
+The symptoms of optic neuritis tend to come in flares, getting worse for a short time before getting better.
 Symptoms may also flare up in response to hot or cold temperatures.

-In most cases, symptoms will go away on their own with no specific treatment.
-Doctors may still recommend treatments in some cases, such as if symptoms are very severe.
+In many cases, symptoms will go away on their own with no specific treatment.
+In some cases, doctors may still recommend treatments, such as if symptoms are severe.

-A person who experiences optic neuritis as a new symptom of an MS flare should check in with their doctor to evaluate their current treatment method and explore new solutions.
+It is advisable that a person who experiences optic neuritis as a new symptom of an MS flare check in with their doctor to evaluate their current treatment method and explore new solutions.

 The inflammation from an MS attack flares up and then subsides with time.
 The symptoms will likely follow the same pattern.
-Many people notice that the symptoms gradually get worse for a few days before gradually getting better.
+After they first appear, symptoms may worsen for a few days before gradually getting better.

 The length of a symptom flare will vary in each case.
 Although many people will notice their symptoms go away completely within a few weeks, others may have symptoms for a year or longer after an attack.

-Diagnosis typically begins with a physical exam and the doctor asking some questions about the person’s medical history, including any medications they are taking.
+Diagnosis typically begins with a physical exam and the doctor asking some questions about the person’s medical history, including any medications they take.
 After this, the doctor will likely refer the person to a specialist called an ophthalmologist.

-An ophthalmologist will perform an eye exam to check for issues such as:
+An ophthalmologist will perform an eye exam to check for changes in: